 We quickly learned never to walk by an empty loo.
 We deliberately hustled a bit to the lunch stop to arrive before the pack, and at the end of the day we dawdled in the Café de Canvas and quaffed $8.00 jugs of beer or excellent bottles of Australian wine until the queue for dinner had shortened or until we were just too mellow to care.

 The author practises patience in the bar of the Grand Vue Hotel while waiting for the evening chow line to diminish.

-The Great Victorian Bike Ride is hosted annually by Bicycle Victoria, www.bv.com.au, a 35-year-old organization dedicated to encouraging cycling for all ages.
-The next GVB Ride is 590 kilometers, November 27 to December 5, 2010.
-It runs nine days, one being a rest day.
-Note that only 5,000 entries will be accepted in 2010.
-Other details and costs are on the website.
-It covers three meals per day, a place to camp each night, all the usual necessities and luggage transport from site to site.
+The Great Victorian Bike Ride is hosted annually by Bicycle Victoria, www.bicyclenetwork.com.au/, a 42-year-old organization dedicated to encouraging cycling for all ages.
+The next GVB Ride is from November 22 to December 1, 2020.
+There are nine-, five- and three-day options covering three meals per day, a place to camp each night, all the usual necessities and luggage transport from site to site.